harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/lambda-update-function-memory.md

 ## Introduction

-- It causes the memory of a lambda function to be updated to a specified value for a certain chaos duration.
+- It causes the memory of a lambda function to be updated to a specified value for a specified chaos duration.
 - It checks the performance of the application/service running with a new memory limit and also helps to determine a safe overall memory limit value for the function.
-- Smaller the memory limit higher will be the time taken by the lambda function under load.
+- Smaller the memory limit higher will be the time taken by the lambda function to execute.

 :::tip Fault execution flow chart
 ![Lambda Update Function Memory](./static/images/lambda-update-function-memory.png)